Cgjohnson1322/Elk-Stack-Deployment/Elk-Stack-Deployment/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?
+ What is the main advantage of automating configuration with Ansible?
 	The biggest advantage of automating configuration allows you to deploy on one, hundreds, or thousands of machines in a quicker and more efficient manner.

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
-E.g., install Docker; download image; etc._

 - Install Docker.io
 - Install Python3
 - Install Docker